Almonte, Spain: Crops

 Wheat, vines and olive trees have been the main crops in the area for centuries, with three distinct agricultural domains: the fields, the marshes and the coastal forest landscape.
 The field is a small part of the municipal territory and consists of small irregular plots mainly dedicated to vineyards, olive groves and cereals.
 They were also used for barley, oats or fodder to feed livestock.
 In 1976 there were 382 hectares of wheat and 800 hectares of barley.
 In the mid-20th century, Almonte produced 5 million litres of wine, 2,000 tonnes of olives, 10,000m^{3} of pine wood, 2,000m^{3} of eucalyptus and 7,000 metric quintals of coal.
 There were about 14 million pine trees and 16 million eucalyptus trees.

 Almonte has 2,843 hectares of arable crops (chiefly strawberries and sunflowers) and 4,334 of wood crops, mainly blueberries and olives.
 Around 20 companies have its headquarters in Almonte, some of them topping European charts.
 Almonte is the first blueberry exporter in Europe.
 The main exporters include Atlantic Blue, founded in 1993.
-Next year both Bionest and Surexport were established; the first one with 748 employees and an average yearly income of 30 million euros and the latter with almost 3.000 employees and an average monthly income of €200 million and 1,600 hectares available for crops.
+Next year both Bionest and Surexport were established; the first one with 748 employees and an average yearly income of 30 million euros and the latter with almost 3,000 employees and an average annual income of €200 million and 1,600 hectares available for crops.
 Guaperal was founded in 1998 and Fresmiel in 2004.
 Three of these companies rank among the first 10 Spanish fruit exporters.
 Almonte is the municipality with the most extensive organic crop surface in the province. and several of its companies participate in the international fair Fruit Attraction, celebrated at IFEMA, in Madrid.